grain-lang/grain-lang.org/src_blog/_posts/New-Release-Grain-v0.7-Farro.md

 tags: Release, Changelog
 ---

 We're excited to present the release of Grain v0.7, Farro!
-This release comes with a number of ergonomic language and standard library improvements, and as always, bug fixes.
+This release comes with a number of developer experience improvements across the language and standard library, and as always, bug fixes.
 Thanks to all of the community members who have given us feedback!
 Keep it coming, and the language will continue to get better and better.
 I'll highlight some of the most notable changes in this release, though you'll definitely want to check out the full [release notes](https://github.com/grain-lang/grain/releases/tag/grain-v0.7.0) on GitHub!

 ## Infix operator expression chaining